 Barnsbury Estate is a masterplan for transforming an entire housing estate in Kings Cross.
 The proposals for more than 1000 homes include repairing and enhancing the existing, ‘30s-built homes of Old Barnsbury, and the redevelopment of post-war buildings at New Barnsbury.
 The masterplan also provides commercial space, a new community centre and new green spaces for the estate with play spaces, outdoor gym equipment and growing areas.

 275 homes will be fully refurbished and 351 post-war homes redeveloped for existing residents, with a further 550-600 new homes provided across the masterplan.
-The project aims to achieve 50% affordable housing including social rent and intermediate housing, with a mix of homes from one- and two-beds, family homes, and wheelchair adaptable homes.
+The project aims to achieve 50% affordable housing including social rent and intermediate housing, with a mix of home types and sizes to suit the needs or residents.

-The designs include several house types including mews homes, mansion blocks and terraces, with all new homes drawing upon the existing architecture and details.
+The designs include several home types including mews houses, mansion blocks and terraces, with all new homes drawing upon the existing architecture and details.
 New streets and squares – some reinstating old routes that once crossed this part of London – are woven confidently into the estate to exude the feeling of having always belonged.

 The masterplan is the result of a comprehensive consultation programme with existing residents of the estate.
 PTE’s design was approved by residents in March 2021, in a ballot that returned a 73 per cent yes vote.